zachytong/Awesome-Traffic-Simulation/README.md

 Papers related to data-driven traffic agent or traffic scene simulation for autonomous driving, including:
 - learning based traffic agent model(single agent and multi-agents)
 - traffic scene generation
-- advasarial trajectory and traffic scene generation
+- advesarial trajectory and traffic scene generation

 Some papers focus on a more general traffic agent simulator, while some papers focus on safety-critical behavior or scenario in particular.
 Welcome to contribute :)